 The biggest gift we can each give ourselves is the gift of being present — engaged with life, connected with each other, listening with kindness, staying open-minded, free from judgment.

-These are the words of Headspace co-founder and former Buddhist monk Andy Puddicombe, because the ability to be present, no matter what is going on around us, is the cornerstone of meditation and mindfulness.
-It’s why we sit to practice, to learn how we can better show up in life, for ourselves and for others.
+These are the words of Headspace co-founder and former Buddhist monk Andy Puddicombe, because the ability to be present, no matter what's going on around us, is the cornerstone of meditation and mindfulness.
+But it's not just a beneficial skill for monks.
 We hear a lot of people say it: “I want to be more present”.
-But how does that look in reality?
+So how does that look in reality?

-On the most basic level, it means being focused on one thing — a conversation, a project, a task in hand — without distraction, without wanting to be somewhere else, without being in your head, lost in thought.
+On the most basic level, being present means being focused on one thing — a conversation, a project, a task in hand — without distraction, without wanting to be somewhere else, without being in your head and lost in thought.

 Of course, learning to anchor yourself to the present moment is easier said than done, especially when most people have a tendency to dwell on yesterday or worry about tomorrow.
 Meditation can help bridge the gap between emotions from the past and eagerness of the future ... and that’s why it teaches us how to be more present in life.

 Some of you might notice a pattern of restlessness or indecision throughout the day that has drawn you to mindfulness, and some of you might have a goal that you are looking to accomplish.
 The idea of being in the present moment while simultaneously having a goal for the future might seem counterintuitive, but cultivating the skill of becoming more present is imperative when it comes to reaching your goals.

-When you understand how to live more in the moment, you can maximize your results for any given pursuit by using mental stamina versus purely physical.
+When you understand how to live more in the moment, you can maximize your results for any given pursuit by using mental toughness versus purely physical.
 It’s all about how we show up, which is where the practice of presence comes in.

 The benefit of learning how to live in the moment goes far beyond productivity and goals, but it allows you to trust yourself, spend quality time with those you love, and find great joy in all of your experiences.
 If we can do this, then we will experience an increasing sense of confidence, in being at ease with both comfort and discomfort, difficult and joy.